codetricity/virtual-controller/README.md

 The [code is on GitHub](https://github.com/codetricity/virtual-controller).

+There are two examples.
+The main lesson is in main.py and focuses on the getting the angle from the virtual controller.
+The second lesson is in bullet.py and shows how to fire bullets from a moving player.
+There is sound generated each time a bullet is fired.

+Additional sounds can be downloaded from [SoundBible](http://soundbible.com).

+Since the player is moving, I also implemented a rudimentary bounds detection so that the player doesn't move off the screen.

+## Create the Controller

+In this lesson, the controller is a circle of radius 50.
+The main objective is to calculate the angle of the player's right thumb in relation to the center of the circle.
+Since we're running this on a desktop computer before loading it onto an Android phone, the mouse will represent the point the thumb touches the screen.

+     pygame.draw.circle(SCREEN, RED, v_control.center, 50, 2)
+     pygame.draw.circle(SCREEN, RED, v_control.center, 3)

+There is a rectangle called, v_control that I'm using with colliderect.

+     v_control = pygame.Rect(650, 450, 100, 100)

+Before I calculate the angle, I make sure that the thumb is inside of the rectangle for the virtual controller.

+    if v_control.collidepoint(pos):
+        rad = get_angle(pos, v_control.center)

+You'll need to use arc tangent `math.atan` to calculate the angle in radians.
+This is in the python math standard library.
+You'll need to import it.  arc tangent needs to know the lengths of the opposite and adjacent sides of a right triangle.
+Since the formulas to calculate the lengths of the sides of a triangle are slightly different, I've divided the controller into four quadrants, starting with quadrant one in the upper right and rotating counter-clockwise.

+## Organize Controller Into Quadrants

 Divide the virtual controller into four quadrants.

 For each quadrant, you'll need to adjust the formula to